Apply for (or renew) a dog breeding licence

 Who does not need a licence

-You do not need a licence if:
+You do not need a licence if you:

-• you're keeping a dog under the Animal Health Act 1981
+- are keeping a dog under the Animal Health Act 1981

-• you're an organisation regulated under the Animals (Scientific Procedures) Act 1986)
+- are an organisation regulated under the Animals (Scientific Procedures) Act 1986)

-Apply for or renew a licence
+Apply for (or renew) a licence

 Before you apply, read our Animal Licensing Policy.